Twinbrook (Rockville, Maryland): History

+The father of Twinbrook, Joseph Geeraert standing on a hill in 1966 above rows of newly-constructed homes at the new neighborhood he developed; it is a large neighborhood of affordable single family homes in Rockville.

 Pre-subdivision

 Though originally home to Native American tribes, by the early 18th century the land that now makes up Twinbrook was being provided as land grants to individuals who performed services respective to the Great Britain or through early purchases and donations.
 Including Caleb Litton who settled the Autrey Park area and later local tavern owner Adam Robb, who would acquire most of the current Twinbrook area.
 In 1873 John Hillaery Bogley purchased around 200 acres of the land that Adam Robb had acquired and subsequently in 1925 Washington, DC native Lillian M. Small purchased the land from Bogley's heirs, which was described as having come from Litton's original grant from Lord Baltimore around 1720.
 While Small never permanently lived at the farm, she did frequently visit and spend time there before selling it to the Twinbrook developers for $94,000.